rbonatuvic/shib-idp-ui/bulk-upload/README.md

 ### docker image ###
 run.sh will pull the shibui-bulk-upload image from dockerhub and run the script within
-If you need to build the image yourself, `cd docker-build;docker build -t unicon/shibui-bulk-upload .`
+If you prefer to build the image yourself, `cd docker-build;docker build -t unicon/shibui-bulk-upload .`

 ### running without docker ###
 The docker-build/shibui-md-upload.pl script can be run manually.